 Are Proofreading Courses Worth It?

 If you want to become a proofreader, you’ve probably wondered whether a proofreading course is worth the time and money.
-I took a proofreading course before proofreading professionally, which proved to be an excellent investment.
+I took a course before starting to proofread professionally, which proved to be an excellent investment.

 Yes, proofreading courses are worth it if you’d like to be a professional proofreader.
 By taking a reputable course, you’ll not only learn necessary proofreading skills but also gain confidence, attract more clients, know how to set proofreading rates, and protect your reputation.

 Let’s look at many reasons why a proofreading course is a sound investment.
-I’ll also leave you a link to an article that discusses some of the best proofreading courses available, one of which I’ve taken.
-Finally, if you’re not sure how much proofreaders typically earn, I’ll provide a link to a post about this.
+I’ll also leave a link to an article that discusses some of the best proofreading courses available, including the one I took.
+Finally, we’ll see how much proofreaders typically earn.

 Proofreading Courses Are Worth It